 As you can see with the pictures, the single sealing bar works great with the tubing and the bags because they require a seal or two running in the same direction.
 The L-Bar sealer works great with the more common centerfold shrink wrap.
 See the description and pictures below for a better explanation.

 L-Bar Sealers- These sealers cost more, but are often more efficient for higher speed production.
-The L-Bar sealer has two sealing bars in the shape of a backwards L. They are designed to seal centerfold shrink film rolls.
-The centerfold shrink film rolls are folded in half length ways.
+The L-Bar sealer has two sealing bars in the shape of a backward L. They are designed to seal centerfold shrink film rolls.
+The centerfold shrink film rolls are folded in half lengthways.
 The product is placed in the crease of the fold and the other three sides need to be sealed.
 After the first seal, only two sides need to be sealed.
 The ending seal on the first product is the beginning seal for the next product.

 Heating Element- Once the shrink film is sealed, heat needs to be applied to the film to shrink it down to conform to the product.
 Different shrink wrap materials require different heat temperatures.
 Most lower output operations use a heat gun to apply heat to their products.
-They are inexpensive, but not efficient when producing a high to moderate number of shrink wrapped products.
+They are inexpensive, but not efficient when producing a high to a moderate number of shrink wrapped products.
 For medium to higher output products, a shrink tunnel is recommended.
 The box on the left side of the picture above is the shrink tunnel.
 Shrink tunnels have a conveyor belt running through them to feed the products through.
 Adjusting the speed of the conveyor belt and the temperature of the tunnel is important to finding the proper shrink settings.